FZJ-IEK3-VSA/ETHOS_PeNALPS/README.md

 # Working Principle

-{numref}`main-component-overview` shows the main conceptual objects of ETHOS.PeNALPS which are:
+The figure below shows the main conceptual objects of ETHOS.PeNALPS which are:

 - Generic model objects
 - Material flow simulations